 Brexit - Green Cards and Driving Abroad

-Guidance from the Association of British Insurers (ABI) and Motor Insurance Bureau (MIB) is that drivers taking their motor vehicles into an EU country should be prepared and have a Green Card when driving abroad after midnight on the 31st October 2019.
+Guidance from the Association of British Insurers (ABI) and Motor Insurance Bureau (MIB) is that drivers taking their motor vehicles into an EU country should be prepared and have a Green Card when driving abroad after midnight on the 1st January 2021.

 Why is a Green Card needed?

 A Green Card is an international certificate of insurance which guarantees that the motorist has the necessary third party insurance cover.
 These certificates prove that drivers are suitably insured to drive in these countries.
-A physical copy of a Green Card on green paper is needed when traveling as digital copies are not currently accepted.
+A physical copy of a Green Card is needed when traveling as digital copies are not currently accepted.
 If you arrive at the border without a physical Green Card, you may not be allowed to drive in that country.

-There is also the risk that if you cannot supply the adequate proof of cover your vehicle could get impounded.
+There is the risk that if you cannot supply the adequate proof of cover your vehicle could get impounded.

 International Driving Permits

 Many UK drivers will be able to continue using their normal UK driving licence in EU countries.
 However, there are exceptions where some drivers may need to obtain an International Driving Permit (IDP) before travelling.
 This includes: